iterorganization/IMAS-Validator/docs/source/courses/basic/explore.rst

             $ ids_validator explore -e ids-validator-training-rulesets/ -r custom_ruleset

             $ ids_validator explore -f errorbars

+        The output should be a summary of the bundled rules.

+        For the second part the summary should be extended with the custom ruleset.

+        for the third part the summary should be shortened to only contain the errorbars function.

 Since the rule folders can contain a lot of tests and information, the explore function offers the possibility to change the verbosity.